 If you want to up your baking game, read our Baking Tips and Tricks.

-- Brown Sugar – dark or light brown sugar will do.
+- Brown Sugar - using all brown sugar makes these chewy cookies.
+You can use dark or light brown sugar.

 - Vanilla Extract - pure vanilla extract is our favorite to use.

 - Eggs - the eggs help keep these cookies soft and moist.
 You'll need large eggs.